TriplyDB Publishing¶

 What publishing does¶

-Organisation logos, when present, are uploaded as named assets alongside the Turtle data, making them available as linked resources in the knowledge graph.
+Organisation logos (and vendor logos), when present, are uploaded as named assets alongside the Turtle data, making them available as linked resources in the knowledge graph.

 Progress tracking¶